nickjeffrey/brocade_backup/README.md

 # Assumptions

  It is assumed that this script is being run on a UNIX-like server with a running SSH/SCP daemon.
+This script has been tested on AIX and Linux, other UNIX flavours are expected to work.

 When running the "configUpload" command on each Brocade switch, a copy of the switch config will be sent via SCP